topi314/LavaSrc/README.md

       countryCode: "US" # the country code you want to use for filtering the artists top tracks and language.
 See https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
     deezer:
       masterDecryptionKey: "your master decryption key" # the master key used for decrypting the deezer tracks. (yes this is not here you need to get it from somewhere else)
+    yandexmusic:
+      accessToken: "your access token" # the token used for accessing the yandex music api.
+See https://github.com/TopiSenpai/LavaSrc#yandex-music
 ```

 ---